 The winning book should mark a major advance in the understanding and interpretation of the scientific past.
 There are no restrictions on the form of the book; specialist monographs and synthetic works, whether singly or multi-authored, are welcome.
 Edited volumes, however, are excluded.

 The value of the Pickstone Prize is £300.
-The winner may also have the opportunity to give a presentation, sponsored by the BSHS, on the subject of the winning book.
+The winner will be asked to give a presentation, sponsored by the BSHS, on the subject of the winning book.

 The prize has been established to honour our esteemed colleague and friend, the late Professor John Pickstone (1944-2014), whose research and teaching so keenly exemplified the scholarly virtues that we wish to celebrate with this memorial.

-Applications for the 2016 Pickstone Prize are now closed.
+Applications for the 2018 Pickstone Prize close on the 28th February.